Why Do You Love?

 You did me no wrong.
 13 You know it was because of a bodily ailment that I preached the gospel to you at first, 14 and though my condition was a trial to you, you did not scorn or despise me, but received me as an angel of God, as Christ Jesus.
 15 What then has become of the blessing you felt?
 For I testify to you that, if possible, you would have gouged out your eyes and given them to me.

 “The last clause of verse 12 belongs with these and the following verses in which Paul related how he was received by the Galatians on his first visit to them (cf. Acts 13–14).
-At that time he labored under the handicap of an illness but remained until he had preached the gospel to them.
-Whatever his infirmity, the Galatians did not treat Paul with contempt or scorn as a weak messenger but rather received him as one would receive an angel or even Christ Jesus Himself.”[4]
+At that time he labored under the handicap of an illness but remained until he had preached the gospel to Whatever his infirmity, the Galatians did not treat Paul with contempt or scorn as a weak messenger but rather received him as one would receive an angel or even Christ Jesus Himself.”
+4Campbell, D. K. (1985).
+Galatians.
+In J. F. Walvoord & R. B. Zuck (Eds.), The Bible Knowledge Commentary: An Exposition of the Scriptures (Vol. 2, p.
+602).
+Wheaton, IL: Victor Books.

 Paul reminds them that he not only labored for them and loves them, but that they labored for him and loved him as well, to the point they were able to look past whatever physical infirmity Paul had, and serve him, instead of scorning him.

-Now, we have no idea what was going on with Paul.
-However, I think the leading opinion is that it was likely some sort of inflammation of his eyes and thus the statement about them being willing to give him their own eyes if they could of.
+We have no idea what that infirmity was.
+However, I think the leading opinion is that it was likely some sort of inflammation of his eyes, and thus the statement about them being willing to give him their own eyes if they could have.
 There is a thing called “ophthalmia” that results from previous eye trauma.
-It can be a pretty grotesque looking thing and its very debilitating to say the least.
-Many scholars note that some may have even viewed it as a sign that God was separating Himself from Paul, and as such not listened to what Paul had to say; however, the opposite happened.
-When Paul and his team came through Galatia, they welcomed them in as if they were Angels sent from God.
+It can be a pretty grotesque-looking thing, and it’s very debilitating to say the least.
+Many scholars note that some may have even viewed it as a sign that God was separating Himself from Paul, and as such, not listened to what Paul had to say; however, the opposite happened.
+When Paul and his team came through Galatia, they welcomed them as if they were Angels sent from God.

 Unfortunately, however, this was no longer the testimony of the spiritual reality of the Galatian church, nor of their relationship with Paul.